jannschu/datamatrix-rs/README.md

 and stealing some of their test cases and bug reports.

-- [zxing](https://github.com/zxing/zxing) is a Google library to encode and decode multiple 1D and 2D codes including Data Matrix.
+- [zxing](https://github.com/zxing/zxing) is a Google library to encode and decode multiple 1D and 2D codes including DataMatrix.
 The core part is written in Java.
-- [barcode4j](http://barcode4j.sourceforge.net/) is a predecessor of zxing, the Data Matrix code was forked into zxing and improved.
+- [barcode4j](http://barcode4j.sourceforge.net/) is a predecessor of zxing, the DataMatrix code was forked into zxing and improved.
-- [libdmtx](https://github.com/dmtx/libdmtx) is the most promiment open source C library for encoding and decoding Data Matrix.
+- [libdmtx](https://github.com/dmtx/libdmtx) is the most promiment open source C library for encoding and decoding DataMatrix.
 It has a limited but very useable optimizer for the encoding.
 - [zxing-cpp](https://github.com/nu-book/zxing-cpp) is a C++ port of zxing, it also contains some improvements.